Statistical Query Lower Bounds for Tensor PCA: Optimal Statistical Query Procedures

 \begin{fact}[SQ Scalar Mean Estimation; \citealp{feldman2017dealing}] There exists a SQ algorithm that given parameters $\xi,B > 0$, a query function $q: \tensor{\R^d}{k} \mapsto \R$ and access to an arbitrary $\vstat{D}{n}$ oracle for any distribution $D \in \mathcal{D}(\pi) \cup \{D_0\}$ such that $\E_D q^2(\bm T) \leq B$, returns an estimate of $\E_D q(\bm T)$ denoted by $\hatE_D q(\bm T)$ such that:

 after making at most $3 \log(4 n B/ \xi^2)$ queries. \end{fact} We describe the optimal SQ algorithms in the following illustrative special cases.

-\paragraph{Even order, Symmetric Tensor PCA Testing: } In this case, $k = 2l$ for some $l \in \N$ and $K=1$.
+\paragraph{Even order, Symmetric Tensor PCA Testing:} In this case, $k = 2l$ for some $l \in \N$ and $K=1$.
 The procedure uses Fact \ref{scalar_mean_estimation_fact} to estimate the mean of the query It is easy to check that when $D$ is in the alternative hypothesis, $q(\bm T) \sim \gauss{1}{\sqrt{d^k}}$ and when $D = D_0$, then $q(\bm T) \sim \gauss{0}{\sqrt{d^k}}$.
-Consequently when $n \gg \sqrt{d^k}$, the error guarantee of the estimate from Fact \ref{scalar_mean_estimation_fact} is small enough to ensure that null and alternate hypothesis are distinguishable. \paragraph{Completely Asymmetric Tensor PCA: } In this case $K = k$.
+Consequently when $n \gg \sqrt{d^k}$, the error guarantee of the estimate from Fact \ref{scalar_mean_estimation_fact} is small enough to ensure that null and alternate hypothesis are distinguishable.

+\paragraph{Completely Asymmetric Tensor PCA:} In this case $K = k$.
 The optimal procedure simply estimates the mean of each entry of the tensor using Fact \ref{scalar_mean_estimation_fact}.
 The resulting tensor of mean estimates is used as an estimate of the signal tensor for the estimation problem and its norm is used to solve the testing problem.
 Since the errors of a $\vstat{}{n}$ oracle can be adversarial, the error in each entry can add up.
-Consequently, this approach works only when $n \gg d^k$. \paragraph{Partially Symmetric Tensor PCA: } The general case can be handled by a combination of the above techniques.
+Consequently, this approach works only when $n \gg d^k$.

+\paragraph{Partially Symmetric Tensor PCA:} The general case can be handled by a combination of the above techniques.
 At a high level, the signal tensor can be written as a outer product of a compressible part and an incompressible part.
 In the first step, a partial trace is used to compress the tensor by eliminating the compressible part.
 The mean of the incompressible part is estimated entry-wise using Fact \ref{scalar_mean_estimation_fact}.
 The reduction in the size of the tensor during the compression phase ensures that the accumulation of adversarial SQ errors is minimized.
 The estimate of the incompressible part can be used to construct a test or to recover the compressible part of the signal tensor.